Cosmology of Creation

 Air, Earth, Fire, and Water

-These four planes are manifestations of the basic physical building blocks of the universe.
+These four Material Planes seem to be fairly stable 'Inner' planes associated with the Prime material over a long time span.
+They are manifestations of the basic physical building blocks of the universe.
 Each is made up of a single type of energy or element that overwhelms all others.
 The natives of a particular Elemental Plane are made of the same energy or element as the plane itself.

 The four classic Elemental Planes are the Plane of Air, the Plane of Earth, the Plane of Fire, and the Plane of Water—it is from these planes that the creatures known as elementals hail, yet they house many other strange denizens as well, such as the genie races, strange metal-eating xorns, unseen invisible stalkers, and mischievous mephits.